 There are a variety of things that could get you here:

 Changes to religious belief or practice

-(Please find a marriage therapist who understands addiction, even if it’s not me.
+(Please find a marriage therapist who understands addiction, even if it’s not one of us.
 A well-intentioned and otherwise skilled therapist could actually make things worse for you if s/he doesn’t understand addiction and the delicate dance of recovery.
 You don’t want a marriage therapist who might put your spouse at risk of relapse or an addiction counselor who ignores your needs.
 Choose carefully.
-If I’m not the right fit for you, I can help you find someone who is.)
+If we’re not the right fit for you, we can help you find someone who is.)